ChuanYuLai/k8s-notebook/README.md

 # Table of contents
+- Assigning Pods to Nodes
+- Deploying Stateful Microservices with Filestore
+- Exposing a Service
 - Firewall Rules for pods
+- Health Checks
 - Securing Your Cluster with Network Policies
-- Exposing a Service
-- Assigning Pods to Nodes
 - Stateful containers using StatefulSets
 - Windows containers on GKE